zingale/phy504/_sources/parallel-intro.rst.txt

 .. note::

-   Some machines are more complex -- multiple chips each with their own pool of local memory.
+   Some machines are more complex---multiple chips each with their own pool of local memory.
    The chips can talk to one another through a slower connection, so accessing memory "off chip" could slow you down.